A development transforming a dilapidated laboratory site into contemporary family homes on the shores of the beautiful River Yealm.

 History

-This waterside property is found on the bend of the River Yealm as it meets Newton Creek.
-The site was undeveloped until a small building and quay was built in the mid 20th century.
-In 1947 the existing buildings were built, originally as a Scout facility, but then extended and converted to a marine paint research and testing laboratory.
-In 2011 the occupiers relocated to more modern premises and the buildings have stood empty since, and are now in a dilapidated state.
-The existing construction is made up of two 2-storey detached buildings extending to about 150sqm, which are set below the road level.
-There is also a garage with car parking at road level and a level quay on the southern part of the site with access to the water via a slipway.
+The Newton Ferrers site was undeveloped until the building of a small quay and accompanying buildings in the mid-twentieth century.
+The buildings present today were constructed in 1947, initially as a Scout facility, but then extended and converted into a marine paint research and testing laboratory.
+In 2011 the occupiers relocated to more modern premises and the buildings have since remained empty, falling into a state of disrepair.
+As well as the buildings, there is also at present a garage and quay on the site with access to the river via a slipway.

 Project Team